wp-plugins/socialauth-wp/readme.txt

 == Upgrade Notice ==

+= 3.11.13 =
+There has been addition of 4 new features and 3 bug fixes since last release.
+Update to get latest and enjoy more features.

 = 2.7.11 =
 There has been addition of 3 new features and 5 bug fixes since last release.
 Update to get latest and enjoy more features.